pressly/goose/README.md

     goose mssql "sqlserver://user:password@dbname:1433?database=master" status

 Options:

   -allow-missing
     	applies missing (out-of-order) migrations -certfile string
-        file path to root CA's certificates in pem format (only support on mysql) -sslcert string
+    	file path to root CA's certificates in pem format (only support on mysql) -dir string
-        file path to SSL certificates in pem format (only support on mysql) -sslkey string
-        file path to SSL key in pem format (only support on mysql) -dir string
     	directory with migration files (default ".")
   -h	print help
+  -no-versioning
-  -s    use sequential numbering for new migrations -table string
+    	apply migration commands with no versioning, in file order, from directory pointed to -s	use sequential numbering for new migrations -ssl-cert string
+    	file path to SSL certificates in pem format (only support on mysql) -ssl-key string
+    	file path to SSL key in pem format (only support on mysql) -table string
     	migrations table name (default "goose_db_version") -v	enable verbose mode
   -version
     	print version

 Commands:
     up                   Migrate the DB to the most recent version available